matthew-pisano/masm/python/examples/README.md

     * Reading output from the `ostream` provided to the interpreter.

 * [syscall.py](syscall.py) contains additionally functionality related to *syscall I/O*:
-    * Reading input from the `istream` provided to the interpreter.
+    * Sending input to the `istream` provided to the interpreter.
     * Manually initializing the program.
     * Manually stepping through the program and taking output.